ipfs/community/decisions/community-forum-platform.md

 ## Final Proposal

-The final proposal posted on https://www.loomio.org/d/imMrpwRF specified:
+The final proposal was titled **Use Discourse for All Community Support**.
+It was posted on https://www.loomio.org/d/imMrpwRF, specifying:

 1. Name a DRI for the rollover to Discourse and for ongoing management of Discourse
 2. Set up discourse at discuss.ipfs.io subdomain